Gabri40/ComputationalIntelligence/log.md

     However the are some organizations issues you should consider:

     - structuring the repo with folders and readmes will make it a lot easier to navigate and understand your work
     - on the same note adding comments or taking advantage of markdown in the nb will greatly improve the ability to understand and follow your code
     - no need to have the whole training run print :D

     The code itself and the result show a good understanding of DL so there is not much to add, well done and good luck! 😄

+<div style="page-break-after: always"></div>

 # QUIXO